G3Splat: Geometrically Consistent Generalizable Gaussian Splatting: Related Work

 Additionally, it has been demonstrated that these feed-forward geometry predictors can be trained without depth sensors in a self-supervised manner by minimizing view synthesis losses \cite{garg2016, godard2017, zhou2017, zhan2018, godard2019}.
 Structure prediction from single or few images has also been utilized as an optimization-free building block in high-fidelity tracking and mapping systems \cite{niceslam, nicerslam}.
 Generalizable Gaussian Splatting methods have evolved recently to learn neural networks that predict 3D Gaussians explaining a scene directly from a few images.
 We broadly categorize these methods into two categories:

 \textbf{Pose-Dependent Generalizable 3DGS}: Several works assume input images come with known or precomputed poses (e.g., via SfM) and focus on designing architectures to infer 3D Gaussians from these posed views \cite{pixelsplat, mvsplat, efreesplat, freesplat, depthsplat, colmap-free3DGS, hisplat, gps-gaussian}.
 A prominent example is pixelSplat~\cite{pixelsplat}, which introduced a two-view feed-forward network that utilizes epipolar cross attention transformer architecture to fuse multi-view information and predict per-pixel depth distribution for input images.
-This distributions are sampled to create a set of 3D Gaussian centers along the viewing rays.
+These distributions are sampled to create a set of 3D Gaussian centers along the viewing rays.
 MVSplat~\cite{mvsplat} uses cost volume based fusion of multi-view information, adapting the Unimatch~\cite{unimatch} architecture to regress for depth instead.
-Both methods use additional decoder heads to estimate rest of the 3D Gaussian parameters.
+Both methods use additional decoder heads to estimate the remaining 3D Gaussian parameters.

 \textbf{Pose-Free Generalizable 3DGS}: An emerging frontier involves dispensing with known camera poses—allowing the network to infer scene geometry and camera registration jointly from images alone \cite{splatt3r, selfsplat, noposplat, anysplat}.
 Early efforts in this direction often build upon learned stereo matching.
 For example, \cite{splatt3r} tackles uncalibrated stereo pairs by extending a foundation model (MASt3R \cite{mast3r}) that predicts dense point clouds from two images.
 It then outputs 3D Gaussians directly in a canonical frame, augmenting each point in the MASt3R reconstruction with color and covariance attributes.
 This process is supervised using the geometry of the 3D point cloud and followed by a novel-view synthesis stage to fine-tune appearance.
 NoPoSplat \cite{noposplat} adopts a more self-supervised, multi-view approach by anchoring one view's coordinate system as canonical and training a network to predict all Gaussians directly in that space, using only a photometric loss for training.
+More recently, AnySplat~\cite{anysplat} splatifies the multi-view VGGT backbone~\cite{VGGT}, but relies on pseudo-depth supervision distilled from the backbone together with additional training data.
+In contrast, we retain purely self-supervised view-synthesis training and instead make the learning problem well-posed through explicit, differentiable geometric priors.